JulianKemmerer/PipelineC/docs/AUTOFSM_DESIGN.md

 `ALLOCATE_REGISTERS` is used by both the code generator (which declares the registers) and the area model (which prices them), so the model cannot drift from what gets built.

+Two conservative recurrence recoveries sit alongside the interval allocator:

+- `_OUTPUT_SHIFT_PACKS` recognizes a final, unrolled
+  `concat(old[W-2:0], produced_bit)` chain and emits one W-bit rolling register instead of W separately-enabled result-bit lifetimes.
+This can reduce control and muxing even when the synthesized FF count is unchanged.
+- For a full-width, consecutive consume/produce recurrence, it proves that a same-width source is read only at the two descending bit positions that a left-shifting register exposes.
+The source and output then share one rolling vector, while the produced bits share one one-bit lifetime register.
+Any whole-vector read, unexpected bit position, skipped state, compound/signed mismatch, or combinational recurrence that still contains older source bits rejects the transform.
+The model explicitly charges the W-bit source/shift write-data mux.

+Transaction input storage is likewise lifetime-aware for top-level scalar struct fields.
+A field used after the first state receives its own input register; unused fields receive none.
+A uniquely matched first-state-only field that feeds a recovered rolling source preloads that work register on accept, instead of occupying a separate input bank for the entire transaction.
+Whole input uses, nested or compound fields, and ambiguous matches retain the original `Reg[in_t]` path.
+This is the common handwritten-FSM pattern “load early input straight into work storage,” expressed as a graph/lifetime proof rather than an algorithm-specific rewrite.

 ### 3.3 Code generation